Paper 2 Writing – Part 2

 Helping with students presentations: a proposal

-In this proposal I will describe some of the difficulties students at this school have with preparing their final presentations, present the key needs to be addressed and conclude by making by making a series of recommendations on how teachers at the school could assist students with overcoming the obstacles to giving a successful presentation confidently.
+In this proposal I will describe some of the difficulties students at this school have with preparing their final presentations, present the key needs to be addressed and conclude by making a series of recommendations on how teachers at the school could assist students with overcoming the obstacles to giving a successful presentation confidently.

 Following discussion among the students, it has become clear that many of them are feeling very nervous about the upcoming presentations.
 A number of students are struggling to select an appropriate structure.
 Comments made suggest that students lack previous experience in public speaking and would like opportunities to practise before the final assessment.